yashnikhare22/Amazon_review/README.md

 - Expansion to multilingual datasets to enhance the model's applicability in global markets.
 - Exploration of other transformer-based models like RoBERTa or GPT-3 for comparison and potential performance improvements.

----

-This comprehensive project file provides an all-encompassing view of your work, from inception through to conclusion and future recommendations.
-It's designed to be informative for both technical and non-technical stakeholders.